evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Interior

-There is one seat type you can select in different materials.
 In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.

 ### First row seats